Organization Meaning | Definition

 It is necessary to dress formally while going for a interview as first impression is the last impression of candidate.
 As a part of mock interviews examines how the candidates dress.
 Dress in the manner you would dress for an official interview.

-Organizational culture refers to the shared values, beliefs, and practices that characterize an organization.
+Organizational culture refers to the shared values, beliefs, and practices that characterize about organization.
 It shapes the work environment and influences how employees interact with each other and with external stakeholders.

 • Employee Engagement: A positive culture boosts morale, job satisfaction, and retention rates.